ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Statistics relies on data, yet data are often treated as objective facts rather than recorded observations.
+&nbsp;     Statistics is built on data, yet data are often treated as objective facts

+&nbsp;     rather than recorded observations.

 &nbsp;   </p>